-As described in more detail in the Monitor's Report, a number of parties have asserted priority claims against the Proceeds, including:
+As described in more detail in the Monitor's Report, a number of parties have asserted priority claims against the Proceeds (of approximately \$5 million), including:

 - 1. The US Trustee claims approximately US\$5.4 million in interest and costs in respect of the DIP Charge; - 2.
-The Plan claims approximately \$5 million in respect of the amount of the wind up deficit of the Plan;
+The Retirement Plan for Salaried Employees of Indalex Limited and Associated Companies (the "Salaried Plan") claims approximately \$5 million in respect of the amount of the wind up deficit of the Salaried Plan;

-- 3. The Retirement Plan for Executive Employees of Indalex Limited and Associated Companies (the "Executive Plan") claims approximately \$3.3 million in respect of the amount of the wind up deficit of the Executive Plan; and - 4.
+- 3. The Plan claims approximately \$3.3 million in respect of the amount of the wind up deficit of the Plan; and - 4.
 Sun Indalex Finance, LLC ("Sun") claims approximately \$38 million pursuant to security granted to Sun by Indalex to support the debt owing by the US Indalex entities to Sun.